 ConvertKit are also doing a great job, they have 34 employees and 20 different cities, and they still have a great and open working culture, and meet up very regularly.

 Tons of these tech companies work remotely but still have regular meets and maintain a healthy company culture.

 What if your company is not as ‘cool’ as these tech companies?

-It all comes down to caring, they can just make sure that they care about their people more than anyone else.
-If you care more, you show more compassion and you can create a genuine and honest culture that people want to be a part of.
+It all comes down to caring; they can make sure that they care about their people more than anyone else.
+If you care more, you show more compassion, and you can create a genuine and honest culture that people want to be a part of.

 What’s next for employer branding?

 We’re going to see a significant shift towards employee-centric website focus.
 You’re going to be seeing employer branding all over company websites showcasing their people.
 We’re going to see a lot more companies investing resources into building out their websites as a genuine candidate attraction tool.